-Audit Info Recommendation Name Summary of Recommendation Summary of Original Response Prior Status Comment Current Status Comment Audit # Dated Issued Risk Category Risk Level 2023-01 8/10/2023 Financial, Operational Student Write-Off Review Student Billing, Enhance internal controls to ensure write-off transactions are accurate and proper.
-Complete the process to automate the write off process to ensure A review of write-offs in total is completed by the Bursar and Controller's office on an annual basis.
-Discussions and documentation for a work order to automate the write-off process was already in place prior to A work order was created to automate the write-off process prior to the audit.
-IT created the job and Bursar office is in the process of testing it.
-IT has created a job that will automatically post a write-off detail code to the appropriate student account balances.
-We plan to test in April and May and hopefully have it completed before year-end.
-Division Deadline Finance/Business Operations 12/31/2023 this audit.
-New Deadline Current Status 6/30/2024 Deadline Revised
+Audit Info Recommendation Name Summary of Recommendation Summary of Original Response Prior Status Comment Current Status Comment Audit # 2023-01 Student Write-Off Review Enhance internal controls to ensure write-off transactions are A review of write-offs in total is completed by the Bursar and A work order was created to automate the write-off process IT has created a job that will automatically post a write-off detail Dated Issued 8/10/2023 accurate and proper.
+Complete Controller's office on an annual basis. prior to the audit.
+IT created the code to the appropriate student Risk Category Financial, Operational Student Billing, Collections, & the process to automate the write off process to ensure Discussions and documentation for a work order to automate the write-off job and Bursar office is in the process of testing it. account balances.
+We plan to test in April and May and hopefully have it Risk Level Medium Accounts Receivable accuracy and efficiency reducing process was already in place prior to completed before year-end.
+Division Finance/Business Operations Audit this audit.
+Deadline 12/31/2023 manual review.
+New Deadline 6/30/2024 Current Status Deadline Revised

-Recommendation Summary of Summary of Original Response Prior Status Comment Current Status Comment Audit Info Name Recommendation Summary of Original Response Phor Status comment current status comment Audit # KSU 2023-1057 Job Change Report & An annual, centrally facilitated A new process will be implemented to A new process will be implemented to K50 2025-1057 Annual Review for review should be completed by update Banner access and include a update Banner access and include a Dated Issued 11/17/2023 Banner Access all Data Custodians to confirm new change job report when a person new change job report when a person Risk Category IT access is appropriate. changes jobs.
+Recommendation Summary of Summary of Original Bosnonso Prior Status Comment Current Status Comment Audit Info Name Recommendation Summary of Original Response Prior Status Comment Current Status Comment Audit # KSU 2023-1057 Job Change Report & An annual, centrally facilitated A new process will be implemented to A new process will be implemented to Addit # K30 2023-1037 Annual Review for review should be completed by update Banner access and include a update Banner access and include a Dated Issued 11/17/2023 Banner Access all Data Custodians to confirm new change job report when a person new change job report when a person Risk Category IT access is appropriate. changes jobs.
 This process will provide changes jobs.
-This process will mon outegory Banner Access Audit - Data Custodians with visibility to provide Data Custodians with visibility Risk Level High Banner Access Auur identify any inappropriate Banner to identify any inappropriate Banner Division Division of IT, access.
+This process will , Banner Access Audit 1 Data Custodians with visibility to provide Data Custodians with visibility Risk Level High Danner Access Addit identify any inappropriate Banner to identify any inappropriate Banner Division Division of IT, access.
 Work will begin in April 2024 access.
 Work will begin in April 2024 DIVISION Application Services and will work towards a defined and will work towards a defined Deadline 6/30/2024 approach by 6/30/24. approach by 6/30/24.
 New Deadline Current Status on Schedule

-Audit Info Recommendation Name Summary of Recommendation Summary of Original Response Prior Status Comment Current Status Comment Audit # KSU 2023-1057 PII Data in Banner Access to view sensitive PII data should be masked or restricted Solutions to be reviewed that would accomplish this but need to be Solutions to be reviewed that would accomplish this but need to be Dated Issued 11/17/2023 to only those users who require cognizant of a potential move to cognizant of a potential move to Risk Category IT Banner Access Audit for business purposes.
-Banner SaaS, where customizations are not allowed.
+Audit Info Recommendation Name Summary of Recommendation Summary of Original Response Prior Status Comment Current Status Comment Audit # KSU 2023-1057 PII Data in Banner Access to view sensitive PII data should be masked or restricted Solutions to be reviewed that would accomplish this but need to be Solutions to be reviewed that would accomplish this but need to be Dated Issued 11/17/2023 cognizant of a potential move to cognizant of a potential move to Risk Category IT Banner Access Audit ' ' Banner SaaS, where customizations are not allowed.
 Approach to be identified Banner SaaS, where customizations are not allowed.
 Approach to be Risk Level High by 6/30/24 by Director of Application identified by 6/30/24 by Director of Division Division of IT, Application Services Services.
 Application Services.
 Deadline 6/30/2024 New Deadline Current Status On Schedule